iotaledger/firefly/docs/handbook/guides/environment-setup/ledger.md

 After running, the simulator listens on port 9999 and can be used without restrictions with the `ledger-iota.rs` library.

+:information_source: When needing to change the mnemonic phrase used for the simulator, please adjust the line [here](https://github.com/iotaledger/ledger-iota-app/blob/develop/docker/run_simulator.sh#L64) after the `--seed` argument.

 ### Loading

 To compile and load the IOTA app on a real Ledger Nano S device, please use the following command: